 - Selling Your Art on POD Websites: TeePublic Edition

 - Merch by Amazon: What I’ve Learned After 1 Year

 - How to Sell Your Art on Books with Amazon KDP

 Marketing your art can mean handing out business cards to your network, sharing on social media or even blogging.
-You can try them all or just focus on a few like sharing your art and products on Instagram and Pinterest.
+You can try all of these, or just focus on a few like sharing on Instagram and Pinterest.